D3rrickLa/FortuneLink/documents/ProjectDocumentation.md

 In terms of cost, I really don't want to spend that much money, as in I don't want to end up as that one Vercel user with a 100k bill at the end of the month.
 We can mitigate this by using free tier solutions, hence the use of supabase for the DB (no idea for actual hosting), but if this does become popular, the project would need a way to generate income for the servers and other unforseen application cost.
 Additionally would need a domain promotion down the line, but I don't think that is necessary, at least at the time of writing this...

 Will probably consider AWS as I want to acutally learn the platform and get a AWS cert.
+If it does become popular, ad hosting and optional subscription for premium features

 ### Competition